-Salma Hayek Posts Sizzling Video Clips From ‘From Dusk Till Dawn’ On Instagram
+Salma Hayek Posts Sizzling Video Clips From 'From Dusk Till Dawn' On Instagram

-Both clips are only seconds long, but viewers have plenty of time to take in her perfect figure and seductive dancing.
+Both clips were only a few seconds long, but viewers had plenty of time to take in her perfect figure and seductive dancing.

-In the first snippet, Hayek’s bikini-clad body took up the entire frame.
+In the first snippet, Hayek's bikini-clad body took up the entire frame.
 Her impressively toned abs were front and center as she gyrated from side to side.
-The background had the quintessential dim appearance of a seedy club, but warm lighting splashed across her, accentuating every muscle and all her curves.
+The background had the quintessential dim appearance of a seedy club, but warm lighting splashed across her body, accentuating every muscle and all her curves.

 She wore a rich red bikini which appeared to be velvet, adorned with a few decorative gold beads.
 A small medallion was attached just below her cleavage, and it bounced against her skin as she moved.
 She accessorized with a simple gold choker, rings, and a metal cuff on her upper right arm that resembled a snake.

-Hayek’s post was also tagged “#goodhairday” and “hair,” respectively.
+Hayek's post was also hashtagged "goodhairday" and "hair," respectively.
 And with good reason.
 The stunning celebrity swished her messy chestnut mane back and forth in front of the camera, letting it cascade across her shoulders and seductively cover her face.

 Less than an hour after it was posted, this blast from the past received over 160,000 Instagram likes and hundreds of comments, primarily the fire emoji.